 Who can leader enablement help?

 There is a strong case for improving leadership from top to bottom.
-Mature leaders who have leadership habits considered outdated by younger managers and employees can be refreshed by current leadership methods, tools, and technologies.
+Mature leaders who have sales leadership habits considered outdated by younger managers and employees can be refreshed by current leadership methods, leadership tools, and leadership technologies.
 Younger leaders who have all the talent and attributes of becoming effective leaders but who lack the experience and mentoring that their station and position require will be strengthened, mentored, and developed by the methods, tools, and technologies that enable effective leadership.

 The most effective path is to enable the leaders that are already in place.
 Leader enablement helps ineffective leaders to grow and improve.
 It turns good leaders into great leaders.
 Leader enablement methods, tools, and technology expand the reach, influence, and capacity of every leader and every leader candidate.

 The rest of this guide has one chapter for each of these nine essential behaviors that will make good leaders great.